 - You need to remember to engage the alarm system prior to leaving your home or going to sleep for it to be active.

 In addition to helping make your home more secure, having an alarm system can also help you quality for a discount on your home insurance policy.
-If you have been considering installing a security system, contact a knowledgeable member of the Bow Valley Insurance team today to find out how much you may be eligible to save on your home insurance.
+If you have been considering installing a security system, contact a knowledgeable member of the Bow Valley Insurance team today for a home insurance quote to find out how much you may be eligible to save on your home insurance.